slembcke/Chipmunk2D/README.md

 -Open the executable, the first use it will asscociate **.cwMake** files. *The menu "Config/Set cwc" do the same thing.*

 -Download this repo.
 Some **.cwMake** is avalaible under the cwc folder.
-Double click on it, the *Toolchains* and *Libs* will be automaticly downloaded, then compiled.
+Double click on it, the *Toolchains* and *Libs* will be automatically downloaded, then compiled.

 ***